ryancooper/course-info/README.md

         origin git@github.com:MIT-DB-Class/simple-db-hw.git (push)
    ```

-   We don't want that remote to be the origin, instead, we want to change it to
+   We don't want that remote to be the origin.
+Instead, we want to change it to
    point to your repository.
 To do that, issue the following command:

    ```bash